CM4all/myproxy/README.rst

 myproxy
 =======

 *myproxy* is a proxy for MySQL.

-This project is in an early stage of development and is not yet usable.
+It is configured and customized with a Lua script.

+For more information, `read the manual
+<https://myproxy.readthedocs.io/en/latest/>`__ in the `doc` directory.

 Building myproxy